-Dear Preschool Families,
+Dear Preschool Families.

 Welcome to the LEAPS Preschool Program!
 We are located in Redwood Elementary.
 We look forward to a fun and educational year with your child.
 Please review this handbook and let us know if you have any questions.
-Enjoy the year!!
+Enjoy the year!

 Our staff members are listed below.
-To reach them, call 440-930-8226 and dial the appropriate extension.
+To reach them, call 440-933-5145 and dial the appropriate extension or get connected with the building secretary and ask for the staff member by name.